Subject Source: Library of Congress Genre/Form Terms

 Identifier: AC 0654

-Overview The collection consists of material from the time Carmelina Bergeret and Edward Grundel were students at the University, including student handbooks and campus event programs.
-Later material includes newspaper clippings mostly about University students, correspondence, and a scrapbook with many photographs of Nevada.
+Overview Carmelina Leone (Bergeret) Grundel '45 (dietetics) and Edward Grundel, Jr. '43 (mining engineering) were married in 1943, during World War II.
+They met as undergraduates at the University of Nevada.
+The collection consists of material from the time Carmelina Bergeret and Edward Grundel were students at the University, including student handbooks and campus event programs.
+Later material includes newspaper clippings mostly about University students, correspondence, and a scrapbook with many...

 Overview Hello Hollywood, Hello! was a stage spectacular created by Donn Arden and performed on the MGM Grand Stage in Reno, Nevada from June 1978 to April 1989.
 The show was billed as "The Biggest Show in the World on the Biggest Stage in the World in the Biggest Little City in the World."
 Collection contains scores and sheet music from the show, photographs of the band, and two programs.

-Abstract Included in this collection are programs for Reno, Nevada, concerts and plays, including recitals from the Silver Circle Chapter of the Nevada Music Teacher's Association, Nevada Community Concert Association concerts, Nevada Repertory Company plays, Nevada Opera productions, Reno Philharmonic concerts, and miscellaneous other plays and musicals.
-Copies of Proctor Hug High School's (Reno, Nevada) literary newsletter, Creativity unlimited, 1983-1984, are included.
-Dates range from 1980-1998.
+Overview Linda Perry is a Reno, Nevada, resident, and former University of Nevada, Reno library assistant, and piano student.
+The collection includes programs for Reno, Nevada, concerts and plays, including recitals from the Silver Circle Chapter of the Nevada Music Teacher's Association, Nevada Community Concert Association concerts, Nevada Repertory Company plays, Nevada Opera productions, Reno Philharmonic concerts, and miscellaneous other plays and musicals.

 Overview The Scranton Philharmonic Orchestra performed Ulric Cole's composition "Nevada" in October 1949.
 Cole was a Julliard-educated composer who wrote the piece "Nevada" in 1949.
 The collection contains the Scranton Philharmonic Orchestra's 12th season program for the performance of "Nevada" as well as a letter from Cole to John Koontz, Nevada's Secretary of State at the time.